fave77/Mathball/docs/Graph/index.md

 # Graph
 The `M.Graph()` function returns an object upon which various Graph-based operations can be performed.
+This implementation uses a **adjacency matrix** representation to store the the graph.
+This is a **unweighted directed graph**.

+The implementation involves adding all the involved edges, with their names being __strings__.
+Then the edges can be added as per requirement, while remembering that this graph is **directed**.

 ### Syntax
 > new M.Graph(noOfVertices)